DHTMLX/docs-suite/docs/form/api/text/text_isdisabled_method.md

 ---
 sidebar_label: isDisabled()
 title: JavaScript Form - isDisabled Text Method
-description: You can explore the isDisabled Text method of Form in the documentation of the DHTMLX JavaScript UI library.
+description: You can explore the isDisabled method of the Text control of Form in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

 # isDisabled()